Democrat incumbent state Sen. Janet Bewley survived a huge wave of independent spending.

 Campaign donations tripled in the race for state Sen. Janet Bewley’s seat last year compared to the previous election in 2014, The Badger Project has found in an investigation of campaign finance records.

 Bewley, 67, a Democrat from Mason, squeaked by her Republican challenger James Bolen, a tourism official and the owner/operator of Lake Owen Resort in Cable.
-The incumbent senator won about 51 percent of the vote in the State Senate’s 25th, a huge, horseshoe-shaped district which covers portions of 13 counties in the northwest corner of the state.
+The incumbent senator won about 51 percent of the vote in the State Senate’s 25th, a huge, horseshoe-shaped district that covers portions of 13 counties in the northwest corner of the state.

 The position of state senator in Wisconsin is considered full-time and pays an annual salary of $52,999.

 In the 2014 campaign, Bewley’s first run for state Senate after two terms in the Assembly, she raised about $111,000.
 This time she pulled in nearly three times that amount – more than $316,000.

 “This was my fourth race on the state level, and the hardest, without a doubt,” Bewley said.

 The senator lamented the ongoing realities of political campaigns: each election requires significantly more fundraising than the last.
 And, the more time an elected official devotes to raising money, the less time is available to interact with voters, understand their concerns and address the important issues, Bewley said.

 Bolen actually outraised Bewley overall, bringing in about $340,000.